George Floyd's family holds rally, march in brother's memory | Entertainment

 Hundreds of people gathered for the rally in front of the courthouse in downtown Minneapolis where the Chauvin trial concluded a month ago, many carrying signs with pictures of Floyd, Philando Castile and other Black men killed by police.

-Amid chants of “no justice, no peace!” and “Say his name,” Gov. Tim Walz, Minneapolis Mayor Jacob Frey and St. Paul Mayor Melvin Carter watched alongside a dozen of Floyd's family members as speakers called for justice for families of Black men slain by police.
+Amid chants of “no justice, no peace!” and “Say his name,” Governor Tim Walz, Minneapolis Mayor Jacob Frey and St Paul Mayor Melvin Carter watched alongside a dozen of Floyd's family members as speakers called for justice for families of Black men slain by police.

 The nonprofit was launched by Floyd's siblings in September 2020 to help combat racial inequities in Black and brown communities in their brother's honour.

-In New York on Sunday, Floyd's brother, Terrence, attended a Brooklyn gathering in his brother's memory organized by Sharpton and told supporters not to forget his brother or victims of racist violence.
+In New York on Sunday, Floyd's brother, Terrence, attended a Brooklyn gathering in his brother's memory organised by Sharpton and told supporters not to forget his brother or victims of racist violence.

+“If you keep my brother's name ringing, you're going to keep everybody else's name ringing,” Terrence Floyd said.

+Despite large grants from corporations and other organisations, Harris the average donation to the nonprofit was $47.

-Harris said the group has also funded an initiative in Fayetteville to help reduce homelessness, a scholarship program for law school students and an internship program at Texas A&M University, where Floyd went to school.
+Harris said the group has also funded an initiative in Fayetteville to help reduce homelessness, a scholarship programme for law school students and an internship programme at Texas A&M University, where Floyd went to school.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)